-This is the continuation of an earlier article, Using Ceramides in Natural Oils for Moisturised & Healthy Hair, which discussed the top 14 natural oils with more than 30% concentration of ceramides.
-This article will focus on products that contain ceramides and how effective they are in treating dry and damaged hair.
+This article will focus on top hair products that contain ceramides and how effective they are in treating dry and damaged hair.

 You can read part 2 of the article HERE.